 - You can create an Automation Rule such that when certain conditions are met then the email gets 'Closed' automatically and moves out from the 'Unassigned' section. eg whenever the word 'unsubscribe' is present in the subject of an email, then change its status to 'Close'.

 - Assign emails to multiple users using 'round robin' type assignment

 - This is a very interesting usage.
-This takes care of your email assignments by distributing them equally within the team members.
+This takes care of your email assignments by distributing them equally within the users of the Shared Mailbox.
 Here you can create an Automation Rule where selected emails get assigned to users of the Shared Mailbox in a Round Robin manner.
 Ex, whenever an email comes with the word 'payment' in its subject then the first one should get assigned to a user A, second one to user B and so on, where user A, B are users of the Shared Mailbox.
 Excluding any user from assignment is not possible.